 - Staff from refugee backgrounds

-- Men or women where there are barriers to access and success.
+- Men, women or gender-diverse people where there are barriers to access and success.

 The University will monitor terms and conditions including for those with family and Carer responsibilities, diverse ethnic groups, mature aged staff, professional staff, and temporary, part-time and casual staff, to ensure fairness and inclusion for these groups.